OmniSharp/omnisharp-brackets/README.md

 2. Follow the first 6 points in the instructions here https://github.com/adobe/brackets/wiki/How-to-Hack-on-Brackets#setting-up-your-dev-environment
 3. Within brackets click File -> Extension Manager... -> Install from URL... and enter this url https://github.com/OmniSharp/omnisharp-brackets

-**Note:** If you are on a non-Windows platform, and notice permission issues in the Brackets Debug Console that prevent Omnisharp from starting (such as `Error: spawn EACCES` etc),you need to ensure the permissions on the brackets extension are in proper order.
-To do execute `chmod -R a+x /Users/<your username>/Library/Application Support/Brackets/extensions/user/mat-mcloughlin.omnisharp`
+**Note:** If you are on a non-Windows platform, and notice permission issues in the Brackets Debug Console that prevent Omnisharp from starting (such as `Error: spawn EACCES` etc),you need to ensure the permissions on the Brackets extension are in proper order.
+To do that, execute `chmod -R a+x ~/Library/Application Support/Brackets/extensions/user/mat-mcloughlin.omnisharp` in your terminal.